SpaceX Starlink Satellite Internet Update 2020

 What equipment will Starlink satellite internet use?

-You’ll connect to Starlink satellites through a ground terminal or gateway about the size of a pizza box.
+You’ll connect to Starlink satellites through a ground terminal that looks like a “UFO on a stick.”

 It wouldn’t be satellite internet without satellites, and Starlink has a ton of them.
 Each satellite is about as big as your office desk and weighs close to 500 pounds—that means the January 2020 Falcon 9 mission carried 30,000 pounds of satellites into space!4